 Australians may commit serious criminal offences by fighting in a foreign state, punishable by up to 25 years in prison.

-The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
+The Islamic holy month of Ramadan is expected to occur between early May and early June 2019.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
 See our

 Ramadan travel bulletin.